YubicoLabs/yed-self-service/README.md

 ### Prerequisites

 * YubiEnterprise Delivery Instance
-    * For an API key contact your organization's Yubico Owner or your [Yubico sales contact](https://pages.yubico.com/contact))
+    * For an API key contact your organization's Yubico Owner or your [Yubico sales contact](https://pages.yubico.com/contact)
+    * Ensure you also have the API URL for your instance of YED
 * [AWS Account](https://aws.amazon.com/free/)
 * Install the AWS CLI v2
     * [Download link here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)